 Winners of the 2016 pilot awards and their project titles are:

 The pilot project awards are administered through the Fred Hutch/UW Cancer Consortium’s Cancer Center Support Grant, or CCSG, part of the federal program that supports National Cancer Institute-designated cancer centers.
 Because NIH funding has been tight in recent years, the pilot grants administered through the CCSG are considered an important mechanism for helping investigators gather the critical data needed to substantiate a future NIH grant.

-The program is open to about 530 members of the consortium, which includes Fred Hutch, UW and Seattle Children’s Hospital.
-The projects will begin June 15.
+The program is open to about 530 members of the consortium, which includes Fred Hutch, UW, and Seattle Children’s Hospital.
+The projects will begin on June 15.

 Sabin Russell / Fred Hutch News Service